 In addition, starting on January 1, 2025, the sustainable aviation fuel, biodiesel renewable fuels, and alternative fuels credits will transition to the clean fuel production credit under Section 45Z of the U.S. Inflation Reduction Act, which terminates on December 31, 2027.
 The credit applies to transportation fuel produced and sold from December 31, 2024 through December 31, 2027 and that meets a particular emissions reduction factor.
 GIP expects its RNG facilities to meet the criteria to qualify for these PTCs.
 The Inflation Reduction Act provides a base credit of 20 cents per gallon or \$1.00 per gallon if prevailing wage and apprentices requirements are met.
-The actual credit amount is determined using a formula that takes into account the base credit amount and the GHG emissions factor.
-GIP estimates that the impact of these PTCs to be a minimum of approximately \$8 per MMBtu of production to significantly higher than that depending on how the final legislation treats individual project CI Score.
-If project specific CI scores are used to base the emissions rate associated with the PTC's we could expect to see four to five times the base \$8 per MMBtu based on the CI scores of our current RNG projects.
+The actual credit amount is determined using a formula that takes into account the base credit amount and the greenhouse gas ("GHG") emissions factor.
+Based on a GHG emissions factor of zero, GIP estimates the impact of these PTCs to be approximately \$8 per MMBtu of production.
+However, if project specific CI scores are used to base the GHG emissions rate associated with the PTC's, we could expect to see four to five times the base \$8 per MMBtu based on the CI scores of our current RNG projects of -145 for Iowa RNG and -189 for GreenGas Colorado.
 Similar to the ITC, the Company may sell the PTC's to a third party for cash proceeds.